Loptt/lambdish-compiler/README.md

   * Lists: Lambdish supports lists of any of the forementioned types, as well as list types.
 Thus, allowing for nested lists of any level.
   * Functions: As a functional programming language, functions can be used as data types.
 The specific type of a function is defined by it's parameters and return type.
 * Lambda functions: Complete support for anonymous functions and higher order functions.
-* Single output: In a Lambdish file, functions are declared first, and at the end a single function call can be made at the end of the file.
-The return value of that function is printed to standard output when the program is executed.

 ## Operations
 * `+` Add